 Darklords are one of the worst matchups for Crystrons.
 They swarm the board with big bodies that are hard to run over without Beatdown.
 Darklords also posses the ability to negate monster effects on field by employing the searchable trap: The Sanctified Darklord.
 The trap doesn’t target so you don’t know what they are gonna negate until the trap’s effect resolves.
 They can chain this effect to Crystron Quariongandrax and Black Rose Dragon which makes it hard to clear their field if they have the trap on field or in graveyard.
 This can be avoided by using World Legacy Clash to “dodge” the negate and reduce the potential healing they would get from Sanctified.
 New Synchro we got helps dramatically in Darklord matchup.
 If you have Crystron Citree on the field and Crystron Sulfefnir in the graveyard, you can activate Citree to try and summon Sulfefnir for Synchro summon of Samurai Destroyer and chain World Legacy Clash to remove Citree from the field if they try to negate Citree.
 This leaves Sulfefnir on field which is going to float upon destruction which massively boosts your chances of survival.
 Another thing too keep in mind is White Aura Dolphin, which Darklords can deal with only with Darklord Desire.
 Once Desire is dealt with, Dolphin’s attack halving and revival make quite a nusiance to deal with.
 Tech options to consider for this matchup:

 Invoked neos is a very tough matchup for many reasons.
 Invoked Cocytus is very tough for us to deal with without the right setup, especially with Aleister the Invoker boosting its stats.
 Also, the summon of Cocytus inculdes banishing a water monster from either players grave, so they can easily banish our important water monsters in the GY such as Sulfefnir, or they can banish Scrap Recycler to make Invoked Magellanica which is also a problem with its 3300 defense, we need spells and traps to take care of it.
-Neos Fusion protecting Brave Neos is also annoying for us, especially when paired with Beatdown as it lets them survive their attacks and then beat over our monsters.
-Last but not least, many of them side deck Lava Golem which can mess our strategy up.
-Now that we have all the threats down, lets start talking about how to deal with them.
-If you only have one WATER monster in the Graveyard, chain your Citree's effect to summon the WATER monster which will either make invocation fizzle out or force the player to use his own monsters as materials.
-Chaining Cosmic Cyclone to Invocation is also a rather strong play a they cannot add the banished Aleister to had, nor can they ever use Invocation for the rest of the duel, leaiding to less Cocytus to deal with.
-When trying to deal with an on-field Cocytus, Samurai Destroyer is your best friend.
+Elementsaber Molehu is a big threat to our deck with its ability to flip our tuners face down, prohibiting us from synchro summoning.
+While Molehu can be very annoying, Crystron Impact‘s grave effect does a great job at negating it, allowing us to continue synchro summoning and change the tide of the battle.
+If you only have one WATER monster in the Graveyard, chain your Citree’s effect to summon the WATER monster which will either make invocation fizzle out or force the player to use his own monsters as materials.
+Chaining Cosmic Cyclone to Invocation is also a rather strong play a they cannot add the banished Aleister to had, nor can they ever use Invocation for the rest of the duel, leaiding to less fusion monsters to deal with.
+Cocytus used to be a big problem for this deck, but now that we have Crystron Impact, it is very easy to deal with, just change its defense to zero and kill it with literally any monster!
+Even Crystal Beast Ruby Carbuncle can beat over it with zero defense.
+When trying to deal with an on-field Cocytus and you dont have an Impact at your disposal, Samurai Destroyer is your best friend.
 He makes it so Aleister needs to use his effect at the start of the battle phase if he wants to get the boost.
 On your opponenets turn, he can also mistakenly activate Aleister early to trh to beat over Samurai with Cocytus, only to realize that Samurai Destroyer will negate his effect and just cancel the attack.
-Most importantly, when Samurai Destroyer attacks, he will stop Cocytus's effect that prevents it from being targetted or destroyed by effects, so you can attack with Samurai Destroyer and then activate Enemy Controller or World Legacy Clash to beat over the Cocytus.
-Remember to not banish Samurai Destroyer with Clash as hell no longer be on field, and Cocytus will gain its retargetability back.
-A good strategy is to try to deal with the Brave Neos's and Flip Flop Frogs first and then deal with Cocytus later, as Cocytus is not as big of a threat with its significantly smaller attack.
-Dealing with Magellanica and Lava Golem is straightforward.
-Magellanica is just a big beater, we need to use our tech cards to deal with it.
-When it comes to lava golem, obviously try to keep one monster on the field, although this is easier said than done.
-If you have to commit more than one monster to the board, try to ensure that you have a follow up play such as Scrap Recycler or Sulfefnir in hand, so you can come back from a lava golem.
+Most importantly, when Samurai Destroyer attacks, he will stop Cocytus’s effect that prevents it from being targetted or destroyed by effects, so you can attack with Samurai Destroyer and then activate Enemy Controller or World Legacy Clash to beat over the Cocytus.
+Remember to not banish Samurai Destroyer with Clash as he’ll no longer be on field, and Cocytus will gain its retargetability back.
+A Dealing with Magellanica is straightforward.
+Magellanica is just a big beater, we can use the same method as dealing with cocytus, switch to defense, and turn it to zero.
 Overall, this is a very tough matchup for crystrons, so dont be surprised if you end up losing to them more often than not.